dbera/Petri-net-Analysis-Tools/README.md

 When you download PnAT, you will find two executable JAR files, namely

   * **LaunchPetriNetAnalysis.jar**
     * Input: Accepts a Petri net model in PNML format (tested against models from Yasper and Tapaal).
-Yasper is the recommended editor.
     * Analysis Options
       * state machine net
       * workflow net